ni/monodrive-documentation/docs/monoDrive_home/Ultrasonic.md

 }
 ```

-**ranges:** Array containing distance, in centimeters, to the closest object in front of the sensor.
+**ranges:** Array containing distance in centimeters to the closest object in front of the sensor.
 A value of -1 indicates no return from the sensor.

 ### Configuration Examples